meagerfindings/MeagerDox/README.md

 # MeagerDox
+I decided to build an ErgoDox as I wanted to use my thumbs for more with the added ergonimc benefits of a split board and ortholinear layout.
+I knew my hands were hurting from the weird contortions of copying and pasting constantly on my Mac, but I had no idea how strained I really was until I started moving as many modifier keys to the thumb clusters.

-This layout is geared toward moving as many modifier keys to the thumb clusters and often used keys to the home row, while retaining the `QWERTY` layout for Mac.
+The overall goal of this layout is to place many modifiers into the thumb clusters and often used keys to the home row, while retaining the `QWERTY` layout for Mac.

 ##Credit where credit is due
 The intial layout used was from the [ErgoDox EZ Configurator](https://ergodox-ez.com/pages/graphical-configurator).
 I went through 26+ iterations within the configurator prior to beginning my journey with QMK itself.
 Much of the dual function/layer keys are influenced by and adapted from the EZ Configurator.